In 1996, Tupac Shakur was the crown prince of West Coast rap.

 She was forever frustrated, however, that her son's killer was never brought to justice.

-Among the theories is that Suge Knight was either the target or was behind both murders, having offed Tupac to prevent him from leaving Death Row to start his own label.
+Among the theories is that Suge Knight was either the target or was behind both murders, having offed Shakur to prevent him from leaving Death Row to start his own label.

 Then there were the optimistic souls who were convinced Shakur faked his own death to get himself out of the game.
 Not since Elvis Presley have more people believed in the persistent existence of a man who was gone way before his time.

-No versions of her lawsuit named Suge Knight—who was in prison for violating probation on a previous assault charge when Biggie was killed and didn't get out until 2001—as a defendant.
-One of the first people named, however, seemingly thanks to a theory espoused by Richard Poole, was David Mack, a cop who had been investigated in the LAPD Rampart corruption scandal and who had ties to Knight, and associate Amir Muhammad, whom police also suspected at one point had pulled the trigger on Notorious B.I.G.
+No versions of her lawsuit named Knight—who was in prison for violating probation on a previous assault charge when Biggie was killed and didn't get out until 2001—as a defendant.
+One of the first people named, however, seemingly thanks to a theory espoused by Richard Poole, was David Mack—a cop who had been investigated in the LAPD Rampart corruption scandal and who had ties to Knight—and associate Amir Muhammad, whom police also suspected at one point had pulled the trigger on Notorious B.I.G.
 Both men were dismissed from the complaint before it went to trial.

-The city was ordered to pay Volletta Wallace, who along with Combs served as a producer on 2009's Notorious, $1.1 million in sanctions.
+The city was ordered to pay Volletta Wallace, who along with Combs served as a producer on the 2009 biopic Notorious, $1.1 million in sanctions.
 Her original suit, filed in 2002, ended in a mistrial in 2005; she refiled in 2006 but agreed to withdraw the suit in 2010.
-The task force was subsequently disbanded.)
+The task force was subsequently disbanded.

 "The co-conspirators are absolutely known and I say that with conviction.
 I worked directly on these cases for years and know exactly where they stand within law enforcement.
 They would be very problematic prosecutions because of all of the convoluted peripheral issues that were raised during the investigation.
 The D.A. in Los Angeles knows that this is an extremely difficult situation to try and prosecute.
 Here's the problem: You've got [Suge's girlfriend] confessing, and then, there was a bad move by law enforcement to give her immunity.
 The shooter's dead, the female confessor has immunity, so you just have Suge Knight."

-Knight, who's never been charged with anything related to Wallace's or Shakur's death, is currently in jail awaiting trial on murder and attempted murder charges for mowing down two men with his truck outside a Compton burger stand, killing one and seriously injuring the other, after an argument during filming on 2015's Straight Outta Compton.
+Knight, who's never been charged with anything related to Wallace's or Shakur's death, is currently in prison.
+The Death Row Records co-founder was sentenced to 28 years after pleading no contest to manslaughter for hitting two men with his truck outside a Compton burger stand, killing one and seriously injuring the other, after an argument during filming on 2015's Straight Outta Compton.

-Kading also disputed Russell Poole's theory of the case, which he arrived at with the help of a jailhouse informant who named, vaguely, someone named Amir as the possible shooter in Biggie's case.
+Kading also disputed Russell Poole's theory of the case, that dirty cops were involved, which Poole arrived at with the help of a jailhouse informant who vaguely named an "Amir" as the possible shooter in Biggie's case.